Configuring Texmaker USB With MiKTeX Portable

 Inverse Search

 With the addition of Texmaker’s built-in viewer, configuring Inverse Search is no longer necessary.
-If you still need to do this, reference the link in the resource section below.
+If you still need to do this for any external viewer you might be using, refer to the link in the resource section below.

 Additional resources: